Pathfinder - The Psychic Handbook

 Proficiencies: Simple weapons are nice, but you're not going to use them.
-No armor, either, but a mithral buckler and a haramaki will be plenty alongside your magical defenses.
+No armor, either, but you don't care about Arcane Spell Failure and armor check penalty barely matters.

 Skills: Psychics only get 2+ skills, but you get every knowledge skill as a class skill plus every Face skill, and your absurd intelligence will give you plenty of skill points to throw around.
 Remember that permanently increasing your intelligence will give you additional skill points retroactively, which will be nice when you hit levels 8 and 16.